nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 <!-- We'll be going over a few super useful methods and you can [follow along using this file](https://hychalknotes.s3.amazonaws.com/advanced-array-methods-exercises.html). -->

-We'll be going over a few super useful methods, so open up a new HTML focument and follow along.
+We'll be going over a few super useful methods, so open up a new HTML document and follow along.
 <!-- and you can [follow along using this file](https://hychalknotes.s3.amazonaws.com/advanced-array-methods-exercises.html). -->

 ### Our friend `.forEach()`